The 1st Embodied4Arts Workshop @ RSS 2026

 Embodied4Arts welcomes work at the intersection of robotics and the arts: robots that paint, draw, perform, sculpt, craft, compose, fabricate, collaborate, or otherwise participate in creative practice.

-Track A
+Poster Track

 For any robotics-and-arts paper, system, method, demo, position piece, or early result, as long as it contributes artistic, robotic, or human-centered insight beyond leaderboard improvement alone.